-Table 2-3Buffer Zone Details
+Table 2-3 Buffer Zone Details

+Buffer Zone Type Buffer Zone Details Buffer zones of no-fly zones When an aircraft flies from the outside toward a no-fly zone: When the aircraft approaches the buffer zone boundary, the flight application will display a warning alert "The aircraft is close to the no-fly zone." and the aircraft will automatically start to decelerate and eventually brake and hover within the buffer zone.
+Buffer zones of warning zones When an aircraft flies from the outside toward a warning zone: The aircraft can directly fly into the warning zone without limitation.
 When the aircraft approaches the warning zone boundary, the flight application will display a warning alert "The aircraft is close to the warning zone." and after entering the warning zone, the App will display "Aircraft enters warning zone" to remind users to be cautious.